slint-ui/slint/docs/reference/src/language/widgets/timepicker.md

 ## `TimePicker`

-A timer picker that is usd for selecting the time, in either 24-hour or AM/PM mode.
+Use the timer picker to select the time, in either 24-hour or 12-hour mode (AM/PM).

 ### Properties